 - Update Rating Indices, Capacities, and Volume/Service Flow ratios in the HIS database and distribute to customers. - Improve production methods used to calculate Rating Indices, Capacities, and Volume/Service Flow ratios. - Process and submit annual HPMS report. - Improve HPMS submittal production methods.
 Investigate results of HPMS report and analyze potential process changes to improve submittal. - Maintain currency of HPMS software and update procedures as required by federal legislation, regulations, policies, and/or guidelines. - Coordinate with other Cabinet Divisions regarding their asset management needs.
-Assist with Cabinet-wide asset management data collection and data dissemination. - Work with the Office of Information Technology (OIT) to maintain the most current version of the HIS database.
-Perform acceptance testing and help deploy upgrades to other data owners within the Cabinet. - Work with OIT to improve HIS data exchange with TED and other Cabinet databases. - Provide assistance to Cabinet areas updating maps and database systems with Functional Classification changes generated through statewide Adjusted Urban Area Boundary review. - Review Functional Classification in cooperation with Highway Districts and MPO's.
+Assist with Cabinet-wide asset management data collection and data dissemination. - Work with OIT to maintain the most current version of the HIS database.
+Perform acceptance testing and help deploy upgrades to other data owners within the Cabinet. - Work with OIT to improve HIS data exchange with TED and other Cabinet databases. - Review Functional Classification in cooperation with Highway Districts and MPO's.
 Review Functional Classification change requests from Highway Districts and other external entities. - Coordinate changes to the NHS and Strategic Highway Network following proper procedures for approval from FHWA and the Department Of Defense. - Process Superload route network changes to support the Department of Vehicle Regulation's overweight/overdimensional permitting procedures. - Accurately locate Photo Van images to the HIS route network.
 Provide an up-to-date route network for image location accuracy.

-- Certification of Public Road Mileage by June 1 - HPMS submittal by June 15 - Weekly snapshots of HIS route network and highway data - Up-to-date and accurate route network locations, route lengths, and highway data to support Cabinet Performance Measures and Asset Management activities - Maps for resolving road ownership and highway data questions caused by road construction - Official Cabinet Route Logs - Unscheduled Project locations and Highway Plan data screening - Rating Indices, Capacities, and Volume/Service Flow ratios - Route network and highway data Change Reports reflecting HIS processing activities - Queries and routines for quality control of HIS data - Functional Classification change requests - Photo Van image locations
+- Certification of Public Road Mileage by June 1 - HPMS submittal by June 15 - Weekly snapshots of HIS route network and highway data - Up-to-date and accurate route network locations, route lengths, and highway data to support Cabinet Performance Measures and Asset Management activities - Maps for resolving road ownership and highway data questions caused by road construction - Official Cabinet Route Logs - Unscheduled Project locations and Highway Plan data screening outputs - Rating Indices, Capacities, and Volume/Service Flow ratios

-Highway Information System (continued)
+CHAPTER 6 Highway Information System (continued)

-Division of Planning Data Management Branch
+Data Management Branch